How can you support LGBTQIA+-owned businesses?

 Promote Their Services to Your Workplace

 If you know of a small business that could partner with your organization, start an internal discussion with the appropriate stakeholder and learn the best way to get that business connected.
-For example, if you’re interested in seeing a Pronouns Training Seminar at your workplace, contact your HR or DEI Director with information about the training, why you feel it’s important, and a suggestion for an LGBTQ+ small business to partner with.
+For example, if you’re interested in seeing a Pronouns Training Seminar at your workplace, contact your HR or DEI Director with information about the training, why you feel it’s important, and a suggestion for an LGBTQIA+ small business to partner with.